blackbaud-community/developer.blackbaud.com-bbis/README.md

 After successfully cloning this repo (and branch), please follow the steps to setup jekyll from https://help.github.com/articles/using-jekyll-with-pages#installing-jekyll.

-### Working Locally

-When working locally, you can either "build" or "serve."
-Anything that's built is stored in the _site folder, which Github is setup to ignore.
-The serve command works really well to test things without having to commit.

-When serving locally, be certain to pass in the <code>--baseurl</code> flag, followed by an empy string <code>''</code>.
-For example, I typically run the following:

-<pre>jekyll serve --baseurl '' --destination _site</pre>
+The config file structure is slightly more complicated than a normal jekyll project - the reason being is we're attempting to support three build environments.
+One of the major differences between these three environments is the <code>baseurl</code> necessary to function properly.

+### Building for GitHub Pages

+There is no work to be done for this environment.
+Their build automatically looks at the _config.yml file.

+### Building for Development Environment

+<code>jekyll serve --config _config.yml,_config.dev.yml</code>

 You will now be able to visit <a href="http://localhost:4000">http://localhost:4000</a> in your browser to view the site.
 You should also notice that the site is being stored and served from the _site directory.
-This directory is temporary and any changes are ignored.
+This directory is set to be ignored.

-### Publishing

-At present time, we publish the site via the _published directory.
-Building the site for publishing is an almost identical process as working locally, except the changes are tracked.

-<pre>jekyll build</pre>
+** Please note: ** The BBNCExtensions Assembly documention produces approximately 1,700 files.
+Building this in jekyll can take up to a few minutes.
+In an effort to work more efficiently, the _config.dev.yml file sets the bbncextensions/ directory to be excluded.
+If you are interested in building these locally, simply remove this from the config file.

+## Building for the Production Environment

+<code>jekyll build --config _config.yml,_config.prod.yml</code>

 ###Contributing###